- Colleges and Schools

 B.A., Ohio State University

-A native of Ohio, Todd C. Koesters received his bachelor's degree from Ohio State University, a Master of Sports Administration degree from Ohio University and a Juris Doctor degree from Capital University Law School where he served as president of the Sports and Entertainment Law Society.
+A native of Ohio, Todd C. Koesters received his bachelor's degree from Ohio State University, a master's degree in sports administration from Ohio University and a Juris Doctor degree from Capital University Law School where he served as president of the Sports and Entertainment Law Society.

-While at GMR, he was a member of the sports department that received the Sports Business Journal's Event Marketing Firm of the Year Award.
-He was inducted into The GMR Hall of Fame in 2008.
+While at GMR, Koesters was a member of the sports department that received the Sports Business Journal's Event Marketing Firm of the Year Award.
+He was inducted into the GMR Hall of Fame in 2008.